Dwarfobserver/AggregatesToTuples/README.md

 This project in under construction and lacks features and tests.
 In particular :

- - The aggregate max size is limited (it can be increased by copy-paste code)
+ - The aggregate max size is limited (it can be increased with copy-pasta)
  - It does not support aggregates with native arrays (eg. T[N], use std::array<T, N> instead)
  - It is not precisely tested and serves more as a proof of concept
+ - The single include created is not tested

 Note : std::is_aggregate<T> is not used because it is not implemented in MSVC (and not Clang from what I saw), but it would avoid some types detection caveats and greatly reduce compile time.